Subject fees and other levies

 - Year 7, 8 and 9 students are invoiced in Semester 1 and 2, as they change subjects each semester

-- paying at the B Block Finance Counter
+- In person at the B Block Finance Counter

-If you are experiencing financial difficulties, please contact our Accounts Management Officer on 3291 4213 early in the year to set up a Part Payment Plan.
-A Part Payment Plan allows you to pay fees gradually, however, must be paid in full by the middle of November of the same year.
+If you are experiencing financial difficulties, please contact our Accounts Management Officer on 3291 4213 early in the year to set up a Payment Plan.
+A Payment Plan allows you to pay fees gradually, however, must be paid in full by the end of Term 3 of the same year.

 By contacting us early, you can ensure your child's extra-curricular and recreational activities are managed responsibly.